Amaguk2023/Pyspark_Spotify_ETL/README.md

 - Install all the necessary libraries from the Pipfile.
 - Read the "Token_request_instructions" to get your own refresh token.
 In case you don't want that you can get one from this website https://developer.spotify.com/console/get-recently-played/ which will have to be changed every hour.
-- Add your you postgreSQL credentials for the engine creation.
+- Add your you postgreSQL credentials in the engine variable.
 In case you'll be using another RDBMS, use this website https://docs.sqlalchemy.org/en/14/core/engines.html.
 - Create SQL Database/Table (Optional).
 - Create .sh file.
 - Create a new crontab or use the existing one if you want the job to run on midnight every day.